gvwilson/sdxpy/src/lint/index.md

 ### Chaining Methods {: .exercise}

-1. Modify the code that injects methods into `NodeVisitor` so that any previously-injected methods are also called.
+1. Modify the code that injects methods into `NodeVisitor` so that any previously injected methods are also called.

 1. Modify the methods again so that each one signals whether or not it has handled recursion